Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 It is also good practice to implement custom error messages or custom error pages as a way to make sure that no information is leaked when an error occurs.

-The following examples, implements a custom error page for web applications based in Express Node.js web application framework
+The following examples implement a custom error page for web applications based in Express Node.js web application framework

 ```javascript